fuseumass/dashboard/README.md

 To get started using Dashboard head over to the [wiki](https://github.com/hackumass/dashboard/wiki) and follow along!

 ## Using Dashboard?
-Let us know!
-We'd love to add you to our list of current active users.
+Let us know by adding yourself to our [list of active users](https://github.com/fuseumass/dashboard/wiki/Events-using-Dashboard).
+Knowing that dashboard is useful to you all keeps our team extra motivated!

 # Issues?
 If you experience any issues or encounter any bugs, please file an issue on the GitHub [issues](https://github.com/hackumass/dashboard/issues) page.